tensorflow/tensorflow/tensorflow/contrib/go/README.md

 ##### Python Graph generated and executed on Go

-This is just an example that shows how to interact with the provided API
+This is just an example that shows how to interact with the provided API.

-In order to generate a valid Graph you can use the next Python code
+In order to generate a valid Graph you can use the next Python code:

 ```python
 import tensorflow as tf